 3. Mac won't restart after macOS Mojave update

-As you might know, Apple introduced the System Integrity Protection (SIP) feature as of OS X EI Capitan.
+As you might know, Apple introduced the System Integrity Protection (SIP) feature as of OS X El Capitan.
 If this feature was disabled before updating to macOS Mojave, it could result in the Mac not starting after the update.

 For example, the Google software update on September 23, 2019, was shipped with a bug.
 This flaw damages the macOS file system on computers where System Integrity Protection is disabled.
-Many video professionals reported that their Mac crashed due to this.
+Many video professionals reported that their Macs crashed due to this.

 So, think about it, if even Google can't avoid such unforeseen software conflicts, how about other third-party software developers?
 That's one of the reasons why many Mac users who disabled SIP previously ended up with a crashed Mac after installing macOS Mojave.